Bullying is when a person tries to hurt someone physically or emotionally. Bullying usually happens over and over again.

 - “It’s hard to know what to do if someone is picking on you.
 If you ever have a problem, we can figure out what to do together.”

 - “In our family, we believe that everyone deserves respect.
-When you say mean things, don’t let other children play with you, or push and hit others, that’s not being respectful.”
+When you say mean things, leave other kids out on purpose, or push and hit, that’s not being respectful.”

 Play the “what if” game with your child.